 Civil, religious or secular marriage

-In Switzerland, only a civil marriage or a registered partnership enables a union to be made official in law.
+In Switzerland, only a civil marriage or a registered partnership before 1 July 2022 enables a union to be made official by law.

 If you wish, you can also undertake a religious marriage, but only after a civil marriage celebration.
 You can also opt for a secular ceremony tailored to your desires if you wish to celebrate your union outside the religious institutions.